Your Book Social Media Profile Awaits

 December 12th, 1981

 I am dying in a casket.
 According to my mother, I would one day die in an open casket.
 I banged my fist up against the door.
 I screamed and heard only my voice.
 I am a dead man.
 A flash point.
 I slammed my head against the casket.
 “Helllllppp!”
-Early…Continue
+Early Sunday morning.
+I can barely breathe.
+I am drunk.
+I have…Continue